 The majority of virtual venues provide a fair, secure service which keeps loyal members coming back again and again, and we truly hope you will never encounter any issues.
-However, disputes between players and online casinos do happen.
+However, disputes between players and new online casinos do happen.

 Perhaps you won a jackpot fair and square but the casino is refusing to payout.
 Perhaps you registered with a casino site to claim a casino bonus, which then fails to be activated.

 Whatever the issue at the root of the dispute, it can be incredibly frustrating, especially if you are otherwise a fan of the casino itself.
 On our site, we feature only licensed casinos, which means strict laws apply.

 If you have not registered through us, check your casino right now.
 Any casino which has been licensed by the Gambling Commission, MGA, etc. has to display this on the footer of the webpage.